-We are tremendously proud to bring you a programme of nearly 50 fantastic events and the Yorkshire hub of the Second National Festival of LGBT History.
-Get ready for a busy but brilliant month of February!
+This year, we were tremendously proud to bring York a programme of nearly 50 fantastic events and the Yorkshire hub of the Second National Festival of LGBT History.
+It truly was a busy but brilliant month of February!

-Note: check the dedicated events page for any updates and details of new events.
+Note: check the dedicated events page for updated listings.

 Accessibility note: click anywhere on the programme to zoom in.
 Click and drag to move around when zoomed in.
 You can download a PDF copy using the menu on the left.
 A web version of the listings is available on our dedicated events page (just scroll down a little), with which you should be able to use text-to-speech software and zoom in and out with standard web browser controls.